Football: Common elements

 In all codes, common skills include passing, tackling, evasion of tackles, catching and kicking.
 In most codes, there are rules restricting the movement of players offside, and players scoring a goal must put the ball either under or over a crossbar between the goalposts.

 Etymology

-There are conflicting explanations of the origin of the word "football".
-It is widely assumed that the word "football" (or the phrase "foot ball") refers to the action of the foot kicking a ball.
-There is an alternative explanation, which is that football originally referred to a variety of games in medieval Europe that were played on foot.
-There is little conclusive evidence for either explanation.
+The name "football" derives from the ball used in the game, which was apparently so named because it was moved with the feet.
+An alternative explanation holds that the game was named "football" because it was played on foot, not on horseback.